John McGinn: Aston Villa

 On 11 December 2020, McGinn signed a new five-year contract, which sees him extend his stay at Villa Park until 2025.
 Following the departure of club captain Jack Grealish, McGinn was announced as the new vice-captain on 14 August 2021.
 He scored in Villa's league opener, a 3–2 defeat against Watford.

 On 27 July 2022, ahead of the new season, Aston Villa manager Steven Gerrard named McGinn as the new captain, with Emiliano Martínez replacing him as vice-captain.

+McGinn playing for Aston Villa in 2025.

 McGinn signed a new four-year contract with Villa in June 2023.
 On 5 October 2023, he scored the winning goal from a header in the 94th minute of stoppage time in a 1–0 victory over Zrinjski Mostar during the 2023–24 Conference League group stage, to be his club's first ever win in the competition.

 On 10 March 2024, McGinn received his first red card in the Premier League due to a dangerous challenge he made on Destiny Udogie.
-His dismissal meant that he would miss the three games against West Ham, Wolves and Manchester City.
+His dismissal meant that he would miss the three games against West Ham United, Wolverhampton Wanderers and Manchester City.
 Later that year, on 22 October, he netted his first UEFA Champions League goal in a 2–0 victory over Bologna.
 He scored his 50th career goal on 10 December 2024 in Villa's 3–2 Champions League win at RB Leipzig.

 McGinn's run and long-range finish in a 3–2 victory over Paris Saint-Germain on 15 April 2025, was later voted Aston Villa's Goal of the Season for the 2024–25 season.

 On 5 November 2025, McGinn signed a contract extension with Aston Villa, lasting until 2028.
 The following day, McGinn made his 300th appearance for Villa in a 2–0 victory over Maccabi Tel Aviv in the UEFA Europa League, becoming the 36th player to reach that milestone.
+On 7 May 2026, he netted a brace in a 4–0 win over Nottingham Forest in the Europa League semi-final second leg, securing his club's place in the final by winning 4–1 on aggregate.
+In the Europa League final, he captained his side to a 3–0 victory over SC Freiburg, becoming the third player after Dennis Mortimer and Ken McNaught to captain the club to a European trophy.